 It turns out that Sha Wujing would be the first disciple recruited on the road to India in our more realistic retelling.
 As I show in this article, his antecedent appears in various retellings of Xuanzang’s journey as a stern, encouraging spirit or even a heaven-sent protector.

 The monk’s embellished biography notes that, while traveling west of the Jade Gate, he chose to bypass various watchtowers on his illegal journey by trekking though the 800 li Gashun Gobi desert (Mohe yanqi, 莫賀延磧).
 But after only 100 li, Xuanzang lost his surplus of water when the heavy bag slipped from his hands.
 He went without drink for four days, all the while chanting the name of Avalokiteśvara (i.e. Guanyin) for deliverance, as well as the Heart Sutra to keep demons at bay (Huili & Li, 1995, pp. 26-27).
-On the early morning of the fifth day, a divine mist lulled him to sleep, where
+On the early morning of the fifth day, a divine mist lulled him to sleep, where:

 [He] dreamed that he saw a giant deity several tens of feet tall, holding a [halberd] and a flag in his hands.
 The deity said to him, “Why are you sleeping here instead of forging ahead?”
 (Huili & Li, 1995, p.
 28).